Compensate disadvantages - address menstruation

 By providing free menstrual products, the University of Bonn is helping to remove the taboo surrounding the topic, preventing period poverty and making an important contribution to the further implementation of educational equity.

-Currently, you can find the products in seven women's restrooms in different university buildings.
-As a next step, the number of equipped toilets will be increased to 23.
+Currently, you can find the products in 24 women's and disabled restrooms in different university buildings.
 The dispensers contain tampons (size normal) and sanitary pads.
 The products are made of organic cotton and are free of chemicals, chlorine bleach and perfume.
 Menstruating students are welcome to use this service.

 More information about the background of the offer can be found in our FAQ.